 My husband and I aren’t even remotely over-indulgent with our kids and we don’t do big birthday celebrations for them.
 But even the minor family celebrations we do hold take enough effort and time that we find ourselves girding our loins at the approach of October.
 Oh, and have I mentioned that our anniversary is in October as well?
 Um, yeah, that gets more and more overlooked each year as we just try to survive.

-So what on earth possessed me to make what is, for all intents and purposes, a huge chocolate birthday cake in June?
+So what on earth possessed me to make what is, for all intents and purposes, a huge low carb chocolate birthday cake in June?
 I haven’t the foggiest, the idea just took hold of me and wouldn’t let go.
 It worried at me like a dog with a bone, I just couldn’t stop thinking about it.
 And it wasn’t just any old birthday cake I wanted to make.
-I knew this one had to have lots of layers and a rich sour cream frosting.
+I knew this one had to be gluten-free chocolate cake, with lots of layers and a rich sour cream frosting.
 It had to be tall, it had to be impressive, and most importantly, it had to taste wicked good.
-It had to be a birthday cake that you would never know was low carb and gluten free.
+I wanted it to be a low carb birthday cake, but one that you would never know was sugar-free and gluten-free.

-This is definitely a cake worthy of a birthday celebration!
+This gluten-free chocolate cake is definitely one worthy of a birthday celebration!

 - 2 1/4 cups almond flour

 - 1/2 cup granulated erythritol I used Swerve

 - 1 tbsp instant coffee